slowernews/wisdom-tldr/README.md

 > *'Never regret something that once made you smile.'*

 > *'Half of the game is learning how to forget events in the past that eat away at you and cloud your reason.'*

+> *'Stop looking for happiness in the same place where you lost it.'*